 I think it is a lesson for all brands to learn, irrespective of geographic presence.

-The views expressed here are that of the author and do not necessarily reflect those of Reputation Today.
+The views expressed here are that of the author and do not necessarily reflect those of Reputation Today or the organisation she represents.